AnthonyCxx/Notes-and-Writeups/C#/DataTypes/Keywords.md

 ## Var
 The _var_ keyword is a variable 'type' that makes the compiler infer the datatype of the variable. <br />
-The variable will still be strongly typed, but using the _var_ keyword allows you to avoid having to write out long types.
+The variable will still be strongly typed, but using the _var_ keyword allows you to avoid having to write out long type names.

 ### Format
 ```C#